shri-110011/ML-Projects/Data Mining Projects/BasketBuddy Project/readMe.md

-## BasketBuddy: Mining Patterns in Mall Shopping:
+## BasketBuddy: Mining Patterns in Mall Shopping

 **Dataset Overview:**
 Market_Basket_Optimisation dataset from Kaggle.
 The dataset has 7501 rows and 20 columns.
 Each row represents a transaction which contains the list of items purchased in that transaction.